 Developers can still choose to provide parking.
-If they do the Town can regulate by:
+If they do, the Town can regulate by:

-- Require that those parking spaces include the same number of spaces for persons with disabilities that would be required under the Americans with Disabilities Act. - Require that those spaces include the number and type of electric vehicle charging spaces required by the Colorado Model Electric Ready and Solar Ready Code developed pursuant to HB22-1362. - Impose a Maximum Parking Requirement limiting the amount of off-street parking spaces voluntarily provided. - Require that the developer charge for the use of those parking spaces (i.e., not make them available free of charge to residents, businesses, or patrons of the development). - Require that the developer contribute to a parking enterprise, parking permitting system, or a shared parking plan.
+- Requiring those parking spaces to include the same number of spaces for persons with disabilities that would be required under the Americans with Disabilities Act. - Requiring that those spaces include the number and type of electric vehicle charging spaces required by the Colorado Model Electric Ready and Solar Ready Code developed pursuant to HB22-1362. - Imposing a Maximum Parking Requirement limiting the amount of off-street parking spaces voluntarily provided. - Requiring the developer to charge for the use of those parking spaces (i.e., not make them available free of charge to residents, businesses, or patrons of the development). - Requiring the developer to contribute to a parking enterprise, parking permitting system, or a shared parking plan.

 Erie's code currently has a maximum of 125% of the required minimum.
-We do not currently have a parking permitting or enterprise system.
+The Town does not currently have a parking permitting or enterprise system.
 The law further clarifies that enforcement of minimums for bicycle parking is allowed.
 As is compliance with parking requirements related to affordable housing funding.